 During his residency at UCSF, he was active in the residency curriculum development and resident education.
-He developed the Interventional Psychiatry Area of Distinction training track and was Chief Resident of the Intensive Services which included Adult Inpatient Psychiatry, Consult-Liaison psychiatry and managing issues with the resident call service.
-He piloted multiple clinical rotations, brought in new faculty mentorship, and helped to develop a more extensive neuroscience curriculum as well as more extensive clinical exposures to more novel treatment modalities such as ECT (Electroconvulsive Therapy), DBS (Deep Brain Stimulation), TMS (Transcranial Magnetic Stimulation), and Ketamine.
+He developed the Interventional Psychiatry Area of Distinction training track and was Chief Resident of the Intensive Services which included Adult Inpatient Psychiatry, Consult-Liaison psychiatry, and managing issues with the resident call service.
+He piloted multiple clinical rotations, brought in new faculty mentorship, and helped to develop a more extensive neuroscience curriculum as well as more extensive clinical exposures to novel treatment modalities such as ECT (Electroconvulsive Therapy), DBS (Deep Brain Stimulation), TMS (Transcranial Magnetic Stimulation), and Ketamine.

-He is currently Assistant Clinical Professor in the Department of Psychiatry at UCSF School of Medicine, having received the appointment in October of 2017.
+He is currently an Assistant Clinical Professor in the Department of Psychiatry at UCSF School of Medicine, having received the appointment in October of 2017.

 Vidrine R, Bastiaens J, Saunders R, Hung E. Interventional Psychiatry Area of Distinction (AoD): A novel

 way to enhance resident exposure and knowledge base in the field of neuromodulation despite a lack of robust clinical services.
-Poster presented at: Clinical TMS Society Annual Meeting.
+Poster presented at Clinical TMS Society Annual Meeting.
 2017, May 18- 20; San Diego, CA.